-There are many reasons why veneering a tooth or even full arches of teeth may be considered and appropriate.
-These vary from matching the colour of a tooth to its neighbours through to creating a full dental smile makeover.
+There are many reasons why veneering a tooth or even full arches of teeth may be considered appropriate.
+These vary from matching a tooth’s colour to its neighbours to creating a full dental smile makeover.

 Aside of deciding how many teeth may need to be veneered, the question of which material to use often arises.